Fort Collins, CO

 To ensure full consideration, applications must be received by 11:59pm (MT) on

 The Department of English hires Instructors in Composition, Creative Writing, Linguistics, Literature, and Pedagogy from an applicant pool.
-Such instructors are hired for one semester or for the academic year.
-The teaching load for instructors is 1-4 sections each semester.
+Such instructors are hired based on enrollment.
+Instructors are responsible for teaching 1-4 sections each semester.
 Typically, instructors will teach College Composition, and a range of other composition and lower-division English classes.
 Instructors will be expected to meet departmental objectives for the courses they teach.

 Conditions of Employment